 We have some specific guidelines surrounding how gift cards can be used as a project resource.
 Unlike a standard project where donors can see exactly what teachers are requesting for their classroom, gift cards do not provide transparency into the items that are ultimately purchased.

 Gift cards can only be requested under the following circumstances:

 - Students will use the gift card as part of an "experiential learning" activity.
-For example, the project is for a trip to the bookstore where students will use their own gift card to purchase a book.
+For example, the project is for a bookstore where students will use their own gift card to purchase a book.

 - Gift cards are used as PBIS incentives or rewards.
 The project must still clearly demonstrate how the gift cards will be used to provide a direct student benefit, or achieve a specific learning outcome.

 All eligible gift cards must be requested in denominations no higher than $25, and the total cost of the gift cards in your project must be no higher than $500.

 - Cash cards or prepaid debit cards

 - Gift cards to purchase items that our vendors carry - in this case, we will ask you to shop through our vendors instead

 - Gift cards to purchase special request items - in this case, we will ask you to request the individual special request items instead.